arb836/Brayfield-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- You can use a single playbook to send commands to multiple servers
+No configuration was performed manually, which is advantageous because you can use a single playbook to send commands to multiple servers automatically.

 The playbook implements the following tasks:
 - Install: docker.io